searchisko/searchisko/documentation/basic_principles_and_architecture.md

   (rest-api/management/contributor.md)
 * an external content provider passes the contributor identifier in an arbitrary document field.
-The DCP Push API looks for the contributor identifier in the mapping and stores it into the `dcp_contributors` field before storing the document in the DCP.
+The DCP Push API looks for the contributor identifier in the mapping and stores it into the `sys_contributors` field before storing the document in the DCP.
 * when the mapping definition for some contributor changes, all affected documents in the DCP search indices must be reindexed.
 Because documents stored in the DCP contain all the original input fields no external data sources need to be